MicrosoftDocs/azure-docs/articles/search/search-howto-managed-identities-storage.md

 # Connect to Azure Storage using a managed identity (Azure AI Search)

-This article explains how to connect to an Azure Storage account using a managed identity instead of providing credentials in the connection string.
+This article explains how to configure a search service connection to an Azure Storage account using a managed identity instead of providing credentials in the connection string.

 You can use a system-assigned managed identity or a user-assigned managed identity.
-Managed identities are Microsoft Entra logins and require role assignments on Azure Storage.
+Managed identities are Microsoft Entra logins and require role assignments for access to Azure Storage.

 ## Prerequisites